 4. You run a company that produces cans of mixed nuts labled "400 grams".
 A requirement of the federal government is that the moisture content of the nuts (as a group) cannot be more than four percent (4 grams water per 100 grams of nuts).
 You have two different ways to measure the moisture content, called Method 1 and Method 2.
-Use the data below for 16 samples of nuts to make a 95% confidence interval for (m - m), the difference between the mean for Method 1 and the mean for Method 2.
-Assume that the two variances are the same.
+Use the data below for 16 samples of nuts to make a 95% confidence interval for (III - III), the difference between the mean for Method 1 and the mean for Method 2.